How Can I Prevent My Dog From Getting Overly Excited When Guests Arrive?

 Expert advice for people with dogs who jump, bark, and generally go nuts when people come over.

-Q: I’m looking forward to hosting a dinner soon.
-However, I’m a little concerned about the greeting behavior of my high-spirited pups, who tend to bark, jump, lick, and generally carry on when someone new comes through the door.
-Most of my friends and family are dog-friendly and don’t mind the fuss, but a few just don’t like dogs all that much, which I completely understand.
-In the past, I've tried redirection, keeping the dogs confined in another room (this works for the greeting issue, but not the barking), and having a dedicated dog person monitor the dogs.
+I’m hosting a dinner soon but I’m a little concerned about my dogs’ bad manners.
+They are pretty high-spirited pups, who tend to bark at, jump on, and lick anyone who walks through the door.
+Most of my friends love dogs, but not all.
+In the past, I've tried redirection, keeping the dogs confined in another room (this curbs the jumping and licking, not the barking), and having a dedicated dog person monitor the dogs.
 Do you have any other tips?

 Consider putting your dogs in another room until guests come in and are seated.
 The whole entrance thing — seeing new people as the door opens, then seeing them cross the threshold and enter the house — can be especially stimulating for dogs.
 Some can greet guests far more calmly and politely if they don’t witness the actual arrival.
 It’s common for dogs to be less excitable when they come out of another room and see people sitting down.